MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * ActorTransformTelemetry is set to run "post physics" so it should output the current transform after all other updates and physics are complete.
 * See the readme file in the TelemetryViewer directory for more information
 * The "Telemetry Order" field in the tracker actors has been removed as it's no longer needed.
+* In models, the mattes for desk, floor and wall had some minor errors that might have caused them not to change size when height, width...etc were adjusted.
+WallFloorGreenScreen is obsolete and shouldn't be used.
+* The tracker actors set the mesh for the tracker in the bluepring.
+More efficient when there are more tracker types.
+* Autorig now sizes the rig to match entered measurements, polls re-colored to match unreal axis conventions, Variables now in "rig Measurements" and "rig adjustments"
+* Added a tracker category for Intel Realsense from Rassi Engineering

+# TODO

+* Remove image of tracker from the autorig, confusing now that we support several kinds of trackers
+* Need a mesh to represent the Intel Realsense
+* Change Motion Controller Tracker to match LiveLink tracker structure.
+* Make function to set correct tracker mesh for LiveLink tracker so code does not repeat.
+* Change autorig entrance pupil node to "output" for consistancy
+* Change motion controller tracker output node to "output" for consistancy.
+Check telemetry code and fix if needed.

 # Updating to New Releases PLEASE BACKUP